Myastr0/mk-notes/README.md

 ## Documentation 📚

-Visit the [official documentation](https://docs.mk-notes.io) to learn more about MkNotes.
+Visit the [official documentation](https://docs.mk-notes.io) to learn more about Mk Notes.

 ## Community 📣